Administrative Suspension for DUI

 - D.U.I.
 Driver’s License Administrative Suspension Checklist – the checklist is completed by the arresting officer to show that all required documents have been completed and included in the DUI administrative suspension package.
 (Form TPD 5).

-- Florida DUI Uniform Traffic Citation – the citation is used exclusively for DUI offenses with an alcohol level of .08 or above or for refusing to submit to breath, blood, or urine tests.
+- Florida DUI Uniform Traffic Citation – the citation is used exclusively for DUI offenses with an alcohol level of .08 or above or for refusing to submit to a breath, blood, or urine tests.
 The Florida DUI UTC also operates as the notice of the administrative suspension.

 - Criminal Report Affidavit (CRA) – A charging document for criminal violations.
 (Form SAO 425).

 - CBTU Refusal Affidavit – this form is completed by the Breath Test Operator when a subject refuses to submit to a breath test.
 The document verifies that a properly operational breath test instrument and Breath Test Operator were available at CBT.
 The form is retained by CBT.
 (Form HCSO 5224).

 - Alcohol/Drug Influence Attachment (TPD 312) – this form is used to assist officers in recording data pertaining to all D.U.I. investigations.